Cooper's hawk: Size

 Cooper's hawks are fairly variable in size.
 There is usually minimal to no overlap in dimensions between the sexes, with females being considerably larger than males.
 On average, she may be about 20% larger linearly and around 40% heavier (though can be up to 125% more massive).
-More westerly Cooper's hawks (roughly west of the Rocky mountains) show slightly less pronounced sexual dimorphism than hawks of the species elsewhere.
+More westerly Cooper's hawks (roughly west of the Rocky Mountains) show slightly less pronounced sexual dimorphism than hawks of the species elsewhere.

 Sexual dimorphism in Cooper's hawks is most reliably measured by wing size, talon size, then body mass.
 Although there is some margin of error, within a given region dimensions of the two sexes never overlap in these regards (but may overlap marginally in tarsal and tail lengths).
-In general terms, Accipiter species are among the most sexually dimorphic in size of all raptorial birds.
-Sexual dimorphism in Accipiters may be due to greater male efficiency through smaller size and resulting agility in food gathering for the family group.
+In general terms, Astur and Accipiter species are among the most sexually dimorphic in size of all raptorial birds.
+Sexual dimorphism in Astur and Accipiter may be due to greater male efficiency through smaller size and resulting agility in food gathering for the family group.
 Meanwhile, the female may be better suited to the rigors of brooding (including perhaps most nest defense) due to her larger size, also allowing the sexes to compete less on the same food sources.

 Geographic variation in body size has also been found, with more easterly hawks tending to be rather larger on average than those found in western North America.
-On the contrary, in the American southwest, the species may reportedly reach its largest sizes but there is little evidence that these birds average distinctly larger than the large bodied individuals measured in the more northeasterly parts of the species’ range in North America, from eastern North Dakota to New Jersey.
-The size variation evidenced in Cooper's hawks is apparently the most pronounced of any of the three North American species of Accipiter.
+On the contrary, in the American southwest, the species may reportedly reach its largest sizes but there is little evidence that these birds average distinctly larger than the large bodied individuals measured in the more northeasterly parts of the species' range in North America, from eastern North Dakota to New Jersey.
+The size variation evidenced in Cooper's hawks is apparently the most pronounced of any of the three North American species of Astur/Accipiter.
 However, Cooper's hawks are one of an estimated 25% of studied bird species that do not appear to correspond to Bergmann's rule (i.e. being larger where living farther north) instead varying in size much more so by longitude.
 Furthermore, juveniles can differ somewhat in size, tending to be slightly lighter and smaller than older birds, but not infrequently averaging longer in tail and especially wing length.
 Total length of full-grown birds can vary from 35 to 46 cm in males and 42 to 50 cm in females.
 Wingspan may range from 62 to 99 cm, with an average of around 84 cm.